Sustainability, Entrepreneurship, Creativity: How do the cross-cutting themes affect your teaching at Aalto University?

 Meeri Karvinen

-Meeri Karvinen, Solutions for Sustainability expert with the Aalto Co-Educator team, describes the relationship between the three cross-cutting themes as: “I see radical creativity and entrepreneurial mindset as a way to 'do' sustainability, and that’s why they are a very innovative and excellent combination, these three themes.
-If we look at sustainability education research, the message is that sustainability should be implemented exactly through open-minded innovative experiments, not being afraid of trying new things and new approaches, and working with different people.”
+Meeri Karvinen, Solutions for Sustainability expert with the Aalto Co-Educator team, describes the relationship between the three cross-cutting themes as: “I see radical creativity and entrepreneurial mindset as a way to 'do' sustainability, and that’s why the three themes are an innovative and excellent combination.
+If we look at sustainability education research, the message is that sustainability should be implemented through open-minded innovative experiments.
+This translates to not being afraid of trying new things and new approaches, and working with different people.”

-If integrating the three cross-cutting themes is a challenge you are facing or are willing to take on, get in touch with the Aalto Co-Educator team at [email protected] – we would love to work with you!
+If integrating the three cross-cutting themes is a challenge you are facing or are willing to take on, get in touch with the Aalto Co-Educator team at [email protected] – we are waiting to work with you!

 All Aalto graduates should have the capability to analyse and tackle complex sustainability challenges especially related to their own field, and to grasp opportunities for making a change.